HallaSurvivor/Blog/_posts/2024-03-25-ams-sectional-talk-fh.md

 plane ride home.
 I had a great time, and met a lot of great people!
-The special session was pretty small, so we all got to talk to each other, and I got surprisingly close with the people I went out for lunch (and later, drinks...) with!
+The special session was pretty small, so we all got to talk to each other, and I got surprisingly close with the people I went out for lunch (and later, drinks) with!

 I was nervous at first, since Florida... isn't politically friendly towards trans people.
 Thankfully everybody that I interacted